 18.085 usually employs two teachers, and 18.089 usually employs one.
 Each position extends over a period of five to six weeks.
-Application forms are available from the Math Academic Services Office at the start of the spring semester, and are due two weeks later.
+Application forms are available from the Math Academic Services Office at the start of the spring semester.
 Selection takes place in March, and is normally finished before spring break.

-This is a separate program in freshman mathematics, physics, chemistry, and writing, running for 7-8 weeks in July and August for a group of about 80 entering freshmen, primarily under-represented minority students.
+This is a separate program in first-year mathematics, physics, chemistry, and writing, running for 7-8 weeks in July and August for a group of about 80 entering first-year, primarily under-represented minority students.
 The math classes (with accompanying tutorials) are in beginning and AP one-variable calculus, and beginning multivariable calculus.
-Several mathematics graduate students are used as teachers or tutors.
+Several mathematics graduate students are often used as teachers or tutors.

 The program, including the hiring, is run by the MIT Office of Minority Education; the mathematics portion has been generally based on recommendations by the Department.
-Graduate students can indicate on the Summer Teaching application form if they wish to be considered for this program.
 As far as the teaching goes, the preferences are the same as those for the regular summer teaching program; previous experience teaching or working with minority students at MIT or elsewhere is taken into account but not a requirement.